Jack Bruce: Secondary instruments

+Bruce's complex, jazz-influenced playing established him as one of the foremost bassists in rock music.
+During his time with Cream, he developed his signature style and began to make use of string bending and bass distortion to stand out in the band, becoming prominently associated with the Gibson EB-3 and Marshall Amplification.
+Later, he switched to fretless Warwick basses and developed a cleaner sound utilizing Hartke amplifiers.
+Uniquely amongst his contemporaries, Bruce was primarily a fingerstyle player, in contrast to other bassists like John Entwistle or Noel Redding who mainly relied on using a pick.

+Chief among his influences, he has named J.S.
+Bach, Ray Brown, Charles Mingus, Scott LaFaro, Charlie Haden, Roy Babbington, and James Jamerson.

 Personal life

 In 1964, Bruce married Janet Godfrey, who had been the secretary of the Graham Bond Organisation fan club and had collaborated with Bruce on two songs written for the band.
 The couple had two sons together, Jonas (Jo) Bruce, who grew up to play keyboards in his father's band and played with Afro Celt Sound System, and Malcolm Bruce, who grew up to play the guitar with his father and played with Ginger Baker's son, Kofi.
 Jonas died in 1997 from respiratory problems.

 In 1982, he married his second wife, Margrit Seyffer, with whom he had two daughters, Natascha, known professionally as Aruba Red and Kyla, and a son, Corin.

 Death

 Bruce died of liver disease on 25 October 2014, in Sudbury, Suffolk, England, aged 71.
 He was survived by his wife Margrit and four children.
+Bruce's liver cancer was caused by cross addiction to both heroin and alcohol.

 His funeral was held in London on 5 November 2014 and was attended by Clapton, Baker and noted musicians Phil Manzanera, Gary Brooker, Vernon Reid and Nitin Sawhney among others.
 Dozens assembled at the Golders Green Crematorium paying a last tribute singing "Morning Has Broken", "Strawberry Fields Forever" and "Theme for an Imaginary Western".
 Bruce's remains were later cremated and then interred at a private family ceremony on 31 December 2014 at the crematorium.